solo-system/solo-system.github.io/documentation/flashing.md

 #### Mac

-Don't know, but people _have_ succeeded.
+Don't know, but people _have_ succeeded (it's easier than Windows).

 ### Finished